-The Protection from Stalking Act (Northern Ireland) 2022 created offences to provide protection from stalking and threatening or abusive behaviour.
+10 2000 exceeded effences to provide protection from stalking and threatening or abusive behaviour.
+The offences The Protection from Stalking Act (Northern Ireland) 2022 created offences to provide protection from stalking and threatening or abusive behaviour.
 The offences are classified to Stalking and Harassment.
-[Points to note, page 3]
+Changes in relation to the recording of offences within Stalking and Harassment are listed in the Points to note, page 3.